mawrkus/pull-request-review-guide/README.md

 #### And the first reviewer is... you / Assess your code

-After creating the pull request and before inviting anyone, take some time to assess your own code.
+After creating the pull request (PR) and before inviting anyone, take some time to assess your own code.
 Reviewing your changes outside of your IDE could help you spotting inconstencies, mistakes, missing parts, or even finding easier ways to solve the problem at hand.

 #### Be proactive / Provide context